Trek booking opened for 2024/25 ! A notice for Lukla flight diversion through Manthali Airport from March, April and October and November 2024 !

 The Manaslu Circuit’s long duration is another major factor that is increasing its difficulty.
 The trek takes at least two weeks to complete.
 The trails are challenging to scale as you have to pass through many terrains, such as forests, villages, barren landscapes, peaks, valleys, glacial moraines, and snowy mountains.
 Since the trek is long, you must cover long distances daily, which will take a toll on the body.

-There is also a trek package of Manaslu Short Trek which can be great for those having limited time.
+There is also a trek package for Manaslu Short Trek, which can be great for those who have limited time.

 Terrain and Distance